-Figure C-4-15: Time-dependent adjustment of S-102 data with S-104 data
+Figure D-2-15: Time-dependent adjustment of S-102 data with S-104 data

 This process is extended to all ti along the planned route.

-Figure C-4-16 below shows a border line around all the WLA processed S-102 grid cells.
-This border marks the boundary of the Water Level Adjustment area and requires portrayal to inform the user which areas of the display are subject to WLA.
+Figure D-2-16 shows a boundary line around all the WLA processed S-102 grid cells.
+This marks the boundary of the Water Level Adjustment area and requires portrayal to inform the user which areas of the display are subject to WLA.
 This area is surrounded by a distinguishable boundary line using colour token DEPWL).